Treatment-resistant depression: Comorbid psychiatric disorders

 Comorbid psychiatric disorders commonly go undetected in the treatment of depression.
 If left untreated, the symptoms of these disorders can interfere with both evaluation and treatment.

 Anxiety disorders are one of the most common disorder types associated with treatment-resistant depression.
 The two disorders commonly co-exist, and have some similar symptoms.
-Some studies have shown that patients with both MDD and panic disorder are the most likely to be nonresponsive to treatment.
+Some studies have shown that patients with both major depressive disorder and panic disorder are the most likely to be nonresponsive to treatment.

 Substance abuse may also be a predictor of treatment-resistant depression.
 It may cause depressed patients to be noncompliant in their treatment, and the effects of certain substances can worsen the effects of depression.

 Other psychiatric disorders that may predict treatment-resistant depression include attention deficit hyperactivity disorder, personality disorders, obsessive compulsive disorder, and eating disorders.

 Comorbid medical disorders

 Some people who are diagnosed with treatment-resistant depression may have an underlying undiagnosed health condition that is causing or contributing to their depression.
 Endocrine disorders like hypothyroidism, Cushing's disease, and Addison's disease are among the most commonly identified as contributing to depression.
 Others include diabetes, coronary artery disease, cancer, HIV, and Parkinson's disease.

 Another factor is that medications used to treat comorbid medical disorders may lessen the effectiveness of antidepressants or cause depression symptoms.